mikaelsundell/dctl/README.md

 ![MS-Cineon-Invert.dctl figure](resources/MS-Cineon-Invert.png "MS-Cineon-Invert.dctl")

-Cineon negative inversion from dmin ratios with adjustable controls for density, bitdepth, offset and density scale.
-Dmin values can either be specified manually or samples using sampler rectangle from border or other dmin base.
+The Cineon negative inversion tool allows for precise control over the inversion process using adjustable parameters such as density, bit depth, offset, and density scale.
+You can specify Dmin values manually as floating-point numbers (obtained from tools like Pixel Analyzer in Nuke or similar software) or sample them using a rectangular sampler from the border or other Dmin base areas.

 #### ACES scene-linear and calibration curves